-Simulations. a) Schematic of how GWAS with sufficient power can lead to the selection of instrumental variables that are invalid.
+Figure 1: Simulations. a) Schematic of how GWAS with sufficient power can lead to the selection of instrumental variables that are invalid.
 We used arbitrary numbers of SNPs and confounders to simulate GWAS summary datasets. b) Any SNP that has a direct influence on the exposure, or an influence on a non-confounding intermediate variable, is considered a 'direct' effect.
 The y-axis shows the proportion of instruments selected for analysis due that are either direct associations with the exposure, instruments for the outcome (reverse), or instruments for confounding traits (confounder).
 The proportions are compared over a range of different exposure discovery sample sizes (x-axis) and using either the tophits approach (left) or the Steiger approach (right) for instrument selection. c) Top: The false discovery rates from null simulations for each of the 14 methods using either tophits, Steiger filtered variants, or variants that are known to be directly associated with the exposure (oracle, note that direct effects can still exhibit horizontal pleiotropy in these simulations).
 Bottom: The statistical power to detect true causal associations in the non-null simulations.